Jean Lucienbonnet

-Jean Lucienbonnet (born Jean Bonnet, January 7, 1923 in Nice – died August 19, 1962 in Enna-Pergusa, Sicily, Italy) was a racing driver from France, racing and rallying in various series.
+Jean Lucienbonnet (born Lucien Jean Bonnet, January 7, 1923, in Nice – died August 19, 1962, in Enna-Pergusa, Sicily, Italy) was a racing driver from France, racing and rallying in various series.
 His single Formula One World Championship entry was the 1959 Monaco Grand Prix with his Cooper T45, but he failed to qualify.
 He was killed in a Formula Junior race in Sicily in 1962.